LewisYoul/pokebattle/README.md

 This is a battle game built using Ruby on Rails and React JS.
 Two players can play.
 Once the application is started each player can select a player and then choose to battle!
 All player information is stored in a postgreSQL database which is then served as a Rails API.

 Note: This is the back-end of the project.
-The client side repo is here - https://github.com/tabrza/pokebattle-react.
+The client side repo is [here](https://github.com/tabrza/pokebattle-react).
 Both of these repositories will be required for the app to run successfully.

 ## <a name="task">Task</a>